 3. results

-The result of the physicochemical properties of the various extracted groundnut oil samples are represented in table 1, while that of melon oil samples are represented in table 2. the result of gcms characterization of the oil types are in tables 3, 4, 5, 6, 8, 9, 10, 11 and figures 1-8, while tables 7 and 12 depict the fatty oil components of the various extracted oils
+The result of the physicochemical properties of the various extracted groundnut oil samples are represented in table 1, while that of melon oil samples are represented in table 2. the result of gcms characterization of the oil types are in tables 3, 4, 5, 6, 8, 9, 10, 11 and figures 1-8, while tables 7 and 12 depict the fatty oil components of the various extracted oils.

 Table 1: Physicochemical properties of extracted groundnut oil samples